WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 His crewmates were dead.
 Their bodies littered around the ship.
 Jessica in his arms.
 Looking upwards.
 Gulping for air.

 The enemy Masonobu continued pounding his hull with heavy fire.

-"Wolfpack.
-I will not fail."
 &nbsp;

 Something stirred inside Qtarsis.
 It was quiet at first, but it slowly increased in volume.